Updated November 30, 2021, by Grant Brown, Founder, Happy Eco News

 - Society must make a large shift in terms of what we value if we want to survive as a species.

-- Giving and doing good feels good.
-People like to feel good.
+- Giving and doing good feels good, and people like to feel good.

 - People who are overwhelmed with bad news often “tune out” and therefore do not take the needed action.